-IndyPL Names Head of Center for African-American Literature & Culture
+IndyPL Names Head of Center for Black Literature & Culture

 December 20, 2016

-The Indianapolis Public Library has announced the appointment of Nichelle M. Hayes as Specialist to develop and lead the new Center for African-American Literature and Culture at Central Library.
+The Indianapolis Public Library has announced the appointment of Nichelle M. Hayes as Specialist to develop and lead the new Center for Black Literature and Culture at Central Library.

 Hayes began her IndyPL tenure in March 2015 as a system-wide training librarian and for the past year has acted as a business librarian at Central Library.
 She also has served as a member of the Library's African-American History Committee.